-Order of placement on a waitlist is determined by:
+DoD Required Order of placement

+on a Childcare waitlist is determined by:

 - 1. By Sponsor/Spouse status priority level (Military Family Type). - 2.
-Within the same priority category group, the requests are in order by the RFC submission date & time.
+Within the same priority category group, the requests are in order by the date & time the Request for Care (RFC) submission was made.